lifepillar/vim-solarized8/Readme.md

 Do you want to hack the theme?
-Install the [Colortemplate](https://github.com/lifepillar/vim-colortemplate) ftplugin, edit the `*.colortemplate` files, then rebuild the colorschemes with the `:Colortemplate` command.
+Install the [Colortemplate](https://github.com/lifepillar/vim-colortemplate) ftplugin, edit the `*.colortemplate` files, then rebuild the colorschemes using the script in the `templates` folder.

 If you extend or improve Solarized8, please consider submitting a pull request!